architkansal/architkansal.github.io/_posts/2018-10-05-Discriminatory-Scatternet.md

 In the second stage of the network, a two-layer DTCWT scatternet is used.
 We filter the input at first layer of scatternet, then we apply manifold separation on this using the templates learned in first stage and further pass the filtered foreground and background manifolds to the second layer of scatternet.
 Finally, we merge the two manifolds after filtering them in the second layer.
 And the output from both the first layer and merged manifolds are passed to support vector machine for classification.

 Illustration below shows the input image (x) of size 112 × 112.
-Image representations at m = 1 are obtained using DTCWT filters at 4 scales and 6 orientations.
-Next the Manifold separation using deformed templates is carried out and the foreground and background manifolds are, separately, further passed through m = 2 layer and then merged to obtained the final representations.
+Image representations at m = 1 layer (first layer) are obtained using DTCWT filters at 4 scales and 6 orientations.
+Next the Manifold separation using deformed templates is carried out and the foreground and background manifolds are, separately, further passed through m = 2 layer (second layer) (In the second layer, each of the 6 orientations are further filtered at each scale upto the coarsest scale as shown the the diagram, e.g. for j=1 in first layer we have 112x112x6 as output so in the second layer each of six 112x112 is used to get 56x56x6, 28x28x6, 14x14x6 because the coarsest scale in the first layer is 14x14) and then merged to obtain the final representations.

 ![Complete Network Architecture]({{site.baseurl}}/images/scatternet/dscatternet2.png "Network Architecture")